lukaskoeller/gridsome-starter-strapi/README.md

 # gridsome-starter-strapi

 This is a Gridsome Starter using the headless CMS [Strapi](https://strapi.io).
-It is suppose to kick-start development.
+It is suppose to kick-start development with Strapi.
+A [Demo](https://gridsome-starter-strapi.netlify.com) is hosted on Netlify.

 Under the hood, the starter is using the source plugin [`@gridsome/source-strapi`](https://gridsome.org/plugins/@gridsome/source-strapi) to pull data from Strapi into Gridsome's data store.